Electra (star): Properties

 This is classified as a Be star, which is a B-type star with prominent emission lines of hydrogen in its spectrum.
 The Be stars have a rotation rate that is 1.5–2 times the rotation of normal B-type stars.
 This high rate of rotation may allow mass loss during even minor prominences.
 Changes in the radial velocity measurements indicate that this star may have a companion, which would make Electra a spectroscopic binary.
 However, follow-up studies including interferometry have failed to confirm any companion star(s), so it is likely a single star.

 Electra may be a variable star, and it appears in the New Catalogue of Suspected Variable Stars as NSV 15755.

 Low amplitude variability of the brightness of Electra was detected by Kepler/K2, and Fourier analysis of the star's light curve shows several periods of oscillation, the strongest being 1.107 and 1.165 days.
 The International Variable Star Index classifies it as a slowly pulsating B star.

 Infrared observations of this star showed an excess level of radiation equal to about 0.5 magnitudes.
 This emission is probably from a gaseous disk created by radiation-driven mass loss and rapid rotation of the star.
 These disks are created by an ejection of material roughly every ten years, which then settles into the equatorial plane about the star.
 However, the bright nebulosity that surrounds this star makes the observation uncertain.

 Nomenclature

 17 Tauri is the star's Flamsteed designation.

 It bore the traditional name Electra.
 Electra was one of the Pleiades sisters in Greek mythology.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Electra for this star on 21 August 2016 and it is now so entered in the IAU Catalog of Star Names.

 Military namesakes

-USS Electra (1843) and USS Electra (AK-21/AKA-4), both of United States Navy.
+USS Electra (1843) and USS Electra (AK-21/AKA-4), were both ships of the United States Navy.